zriw/terraformazureiis/README.md

 # Terraform Azure Web Server
 >This code is provided as is for educational purposes only, and is not intended for use in production environments.

-This project deploys a web server on Azure using Terraform.
+This project deploys an IIS web server on Azure using Terraform.

 >**IMPORTANT**: This Terraform code will create Azure resources that may incur charges on your subscription.
 Please make sure to review the code and understand the costs before proceeding with deployment.